Frequently Asked Questions about Personal Property Taxes

 Q. If I am a Town resident, when must I file a tax return on my personal property?

 A. Town residents who have vehicles located in the incorporated Town on January 1, must file with the Town by March 15.
-All other vehicles and trailers must be reported within 60 days of the date the property acquires situs in the Town.
+After March 15, vehicles and trailers must be reported within 60 days of the date the property acquires situs in the Town.

 Q. Is there a penalty for filing a tax return late?